You Make Me Feel So (1917)

 [Transgeneration]*

-“... let's make it real tho” / Revolutionary defeatism is a pop song to learn and singStarting from the present virtual state of exception (2017,18, ---->?), this music video project proposes a kommunist takeover is immanent to kpop.
+“... let's make it real tho” Revolutionary defeatism as a pop song to learn and sing.